ljhopkins2/broadcastify-archtk/docs/index.md

 [Get Started Now](#get-started){: .btn .btn-purple .mr-4 }[Visit Broadcastify](http://www.broadcastify.com){: .btn .btn-blue }

-_This toolkit is not officially affiliated with Broadcastify or Radio Reference._
+_This toolkit and its authors are not affiliated with Broadcastify or Radio Reference._
 {: .fs-1 .lh-0 }

 ----